Manuel Briones

-Manuel Cabahug Briones (January 1, 1893 – September 29, 1957) was Filipino Visayan lawyer, judge, and politician from Cebu, Philippines.
+Manuel Cabahug Briones (January 1, 1893 – September 29, 1957) was a Filipino Visayan lawyer, judge, and politician from Cebu, Philippines.
 He was the first Supreme Court Associate Justice from Cebu, and he was a former Associate Justice of the Court of Appeals, two-term Senator, Member of the House of Representative for four consecutive terms, and editor from Cebu, Philippines.

 Early life

 Manuel C. Briones was born to parents Pedro Cabahug and Engracia Briones in Mandaue, Cebu on January 1, 1893.
 After his mother died when he was young, his uncle from his mother's side, Reverend Father Domingo Briones, took care of him and looked after his studies in Cebu City.
 Manuel bore his uncle's last name for the rest of his life.

 Education and career

 Briones studied in a private school owned by Antolin Frias, a writer and journalist in Cebu.
-Later, he acquired his bachelor's degree at the Colegio-Seminario de San Carlos (now University of San Carlos)and took up law at the Escuela de Derecho in Manila.
+Later, he acquired his bachelor's degree at the Colegio-Seminario de San Carlos (now University of San Carlos) and took up law at the Escuela de Derecho in Manila.
 On November 3, 1916, he became a lawyer.
 He was part of the law firm together with Dionisio Abella Jakosalem and Paulino Gullas.
 Additionally, he was a member of various international associations including the Royal Academy of Spanish-American Sciences and Arts, and of the Royal Academy of the Spanish Language.

 He married Celestina Lorenzo and had six children, including former Cebu governor Jose L. Briones.